sourcegraph/about/blogposts/strange-loop-2019-beyond-alt-text-trends-in-online-accessibility.md

 However, we **all** use and take these for granted.
 These public affordances didn't always exist.
 In fact, most of this didn't exist even in the 1960's.

-A strong [disability rights movement](https://en.wikipedia.org/wiki/Disability_rights_movement) took place in the 60's and 70's, thanks to [Ed Roberts](https://en.wikipedia.org/wiki/Ed_Roberts_(activist)), that really changed the way we percieve and value people with disabilities.
+A strong [disability rights movement](https://en.wikipedia.org/wiki/Disability_rights_movement) took place in the 60's and 70's, thanks to [Ed Roberts](https://en.wikipedia.org/wiki/Ed_Roberts_(activist)), that really changed the way we perceive and value people with disabilities.

-Although this major shift in public opinion occurred several decades ago, we can still see renovations and retrofits occuring to public spaces.
+Although this major shift in public opinion occurred several decades ago, we can still see renovations and retrofits occurring to public spaces.
 The Toronto subway stations are a prime example.
 The stations were built in the 60's and are today retrofitting elevators, a very slow and expensive process.

 ![Presentation slide showing a wheelchair at a curb with a 5 inch drop.
 No curb cut present.](/blog/strange-loop-2019/beyond-alt-text-1.png)
 This is a standard curb with an approx 5 inch drop for this wheelchair.